sophiezxf/VirtualBookShelf_React/README.md

 # MyReads

 ## Project Purpose:
-The purpose of this project is to create an basic React-based app by implementing all knowledge learned from first class, including state management, react router and life cycle event, etc.
+Created an basic React-based app by implementing all knowledge learned from first class, including state management, react router and life cycle event, etc.

 ## How to Load the App: